sadraddini/PWA-Control/README.md

     * The second controller solves a small convex program to keep the system within the tree, or close to the tree, while decreasing the value function.
 This controller can handle states outside of the tree, but does not provide any guarantee that the state gets into the goal- unless the state falls into the tree.

 ### Visualization
 Current version only supports visualization for 2D problems.
+For higher dimensions, projections to 2D are performed.
 See examples.

 ### Contact us
 If you have any questions regarding this work, or you are willing to contribute, please contact [Sadra Sadraddini](sadra@mit.edu)

-Last updated on Aug 31, 2018.
+Last updated on Sep 10, 2018.